DIFI-Consortium/DIFI-Certification/DIFI_Validator/readme.md

 Note: This application can be used as a stand-alone application that decodes and verifies whether packets in a packet stream are in compliance with the DIFI 1.0 standard, and can prepare and send DIFI compliant packets for testing purposes.
 It is also import-able into your own scripts/applications that can be customized to provide additional functionality not covered in this application. i.e. you can re-use the packet classes and validation functions stand-alone, completely independent of this application, for higher throughput scenario's.

-- drx.py - receiver that decodes packets
+- drx.py - receiver that decodes packets (note that the REST API/server code is in docker/input/app.py)
 - dcs.py - sends 'Standard Context' packet
 - dvs.py - sends 'Version Context' packet
 - dds.py - sends 'Data' packet